What Is Credit Card Underwriting?

 In general, a person with a good credit score will qualify for lower interest rates, higher credit limits, and more benefits compared to those with low or nonexistent credit scores that fail to show credit dependability.
 A low score will likely have high-interest rates, lower credit limits, and fewer benefits like cashback rewards and discounts.

 As mentioned above, the underwriting process may be different for every company.
 Some card issuers will take a closer look at an applicant’s credit reports to identify the credit limits set on other cards.
 Other issuers may review different scores, including credit and bankruptcy scores.
-Further, issuers may review an applicant’s work history and DTI ratio, which will be used to determine how much risk that an applicant poses to their company.
+Further, issuers may review an applicant’s work history and DTI ratio, which will be used to determine how much risk an applicant poses to their company.
 Indeed, these factors help issuers determine how much funds to offer applicants because they reveal a person’s financial history, spending habits, and risk levels.

 Why Is Credit Card Underwriting Important?